donbright/rust-lang-cheat-sheet/README.md

 // heap memory, using borrows and references instead of moves let a = String::from("☪☯ॐ✡γ⚕✝");
-let b = &a;  // this is borrowing, not moving, a to b let c = &a;  // it is OK to have more than one borrower println!("{}",a);    // ☪☯ॐ✡γ⚕✝ println!("{:p}",&a); // 0x7ffcffb6b278
-println!("{:p}",b);  // 0x7ffcffb6b278  // b and c hold the address of a
+let b = &a;  // this is borrowing, not moving, a to b let c = &a;  // it is OK to have more than one borrower of non-mutable variables println!("{}",a);    // ☪☯ॐ✡γ⚕✝ println!("{:p}",&a); // 0x7ffcffb6b278 println!("{:p}",b);  // 0x7ffcffb6b278  // b and c hold the address of a